raptorjs/raptor-amd/README.md

 require('raptor-amd');
 ```

-Alternatively, you can add the following dependency to page's `optimizer.json`:
+Alternatively, you can add the following dependency to your page's `optimizer.json`:

 ```json
 {